 How long does it take to fix a door ding with PDR?

 Most single door dings are repaired within one to two hours.
-Multiple dings across several panels may take a few hours to a full day, depending on the total scope of work.
+Multiple dings across several panels may take a few hours to a full day.
 In most cases, same-day service is available — you drop off in the morning and pick up the same day.

 Door dings don’t fix themselves, and the longer they sit, the more they cost you — not in repair complexity, but in resale value and paint integrity.
-If your vehicle has picked up parking lot damage in Upland, Claremont, La Verne, or anywhere in the Inland Empire foothill communities, send us photos and get a straight answer.
-Call (909) 921-1653 or submit at dentevo.com/get-estimate/ — a technician responds within minutes.
+If your vehicle has picked up parking lot damage in Upland, Claremont, La Verne, or anywhere in the Inland Empire, send us photos and get a straight answer.
+Send photos to Joe for a free estimate → dentevo.com/get-estimate/ or call (909) 921-1653 — a technician responds within minutes.